jlinoff/rsa_demo/README.md

 a personal favorite) and the host of other concepts and history related to the RSA algorithm are not discussed here because there are so many great resources on the web.
-My hope is that you will find and read the references and then compare them to the implementations here.
+My hope is that you will find and read those references and then compare them to the implementations here.

 ### Important Disclaimer
 The goal is purely pedagogical.
 Do not try to use it for any